<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 Eco-Harvesting

-Eco-Harvesting is proprietary technology is developed by Aker BioMarine to harvest krill in a sustainable and environmentally friendly way.
+Eco-Harvesting technology is used to harvest krill in a more selective and environmentally responsible way.
 The trawling system is continuously submerged and a hose gently brings the krill on board the vessel, reducing the risk of by-catch of other species.
-Check out the video below to see this technology in action.

 Download whitepaper